partigabor/spice/content/posts/intro.md

 #draft = "false"
 +++

 You can search the website using the `search bar` on the left side panel.
-Alternatively you can also navigate to various spice pages by selecting related **categories** and **tags** visible on the right side panel.
+Alternatively, you can also navigate to various spice pages by selecting related *categories* and *tags* visible on the right side panel.

 ***